 The District was organized on February 7, 2005, as a quasi-municipal corporation and political subdivision of the State of Colorado pursuant to the Special District Act.
-The District was established to provide for the construction and financing of water and sanitary sewer and storm drainage facilities, streets, and park and recreation facilities, safety protection facilities and services, transportation facilities, and television relay and translation services.
+The District was established to provide for construction and financing of water and sanitary sewer and storm drainage facilities, streets, and park and recreation facilities, safety protection facilities and services, transportation facilities, and television relay and translation services.
 Copperleaf Metropolitan District No. 1 ("District No. 1") is the service district for seven other districts within the development which include the District and Copperleaf Metropolitan District Nos.
-4 through No. 9 ("Districts 4 - 9").
+3 through No. 9 ("Districts 3 - 9").
 District No. 1 is charged with the coordination and management of services for Districts 3 - 9 and the provision of improvements authorized in the service plans and pursuant to several intergovernmental agreements.
 Upon recommendation from District No. 1, Districts 3 - 9 approve improvements which benefit a particular district and provide financing.

-The District's primary revenues are property taxes.
+The District's primary revenues are CAM Billings, Public Improvement Fees, ("PIF"), and property taxes.
 The District is governed by an elected Board of Directors.